sxzz/rolldown-plugin-dts/README.md

   inputAlias?: Record<string, string>

   /**
-   * Determines whether the module imported by `.dts` files should be treated as external or not.
+   * Determines whether the module imported by `.d.ts` files should be treated as external or not.
    */
   external?: (
     id: string,